Flowko/website-shot/README.md

-Generate a full web-page screenshot with our service Site-Shot: Web page screenshot service, that provides rich interface to make any kind of web screenshots online for free with no limits.
+Generate a full web-page screenshot with our service, that provides rich interface to make any kind of web screenshots online for free with no limits.
 The simplest way to take a full page screenshot, we support a long pages up to 20000 pixels

 [🔗 View it here]()